Hello and welcome to the podcast of the Lotus Eaters episode 1256.

 Right, right.

-And half of them are Muslims, I go, yeah, obviously.
+I go, yeah, obviously.

-She's she's just consistently like the party has basically come out to immediately throw her under the bus.
+Zoltana's made a unilateral announcement, blah-de-blah, she's just consistently, like, the party has basically come out to immediately throw her under the bus.

 To say she is shit.

-She's obvious been really inappropriate and impatient with all of this.
+And she's obviously been really inappropriate and impatient with all of this.

-Preempted the launch.
+Pre-empted the launch.

-Yeah, clearly, and then she basically did it again.
+And then she basically did it again.

-They've reported themselves to the information commissioner's office.
+They've reported themselves to the Information Commissioner's office.

 That's the first thing that you want to do as a party.